MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/get-started/react-native.md

 	react-native link mobile-center-analytics
 	```

-3. A set of dialog will apear that asks for additional information.
+3. A set of dialogs will appear and ask for additional information.
 The first one will ask for the App Secret, which will enable Mobile Center to map this app to the right user account.
 The secret may already be pre-populated, showing up beside the question.
 If the pre-filled secret is correct, press enter to continue.

 	```
 	What is the Android app secret?(0000-0000-0000-0000-000000000000)
 	```

 	The SDK will then ask whether or not to send user events automatically.
-[Learn more about manually sending user events.](~/sdk/analytics/react-native.md)
+[Learn more about sending user events manually.](~/sdk/analytics/react-native.md)

 	```
 	For the Android app, should user tracking be enabled automatically ?
 (Use arrow keys)